erincatto/box2c/docs/collision.md

 ### Segments
 Segments are line segments.
-Segment shapes can collide with circles, capsules, and polygons but not with other line segemnts.
+Segment shapes can collide with circles, capsules, and polygons but not with other line segments.
 The collision algorithms used by Box2D require that at least one of two colliding shapes has sufficiently positive area.
 Segment shapes have no area, so segment-segment collision is not possible.